jyfang6/kirag/README.md

     --index_folder checkpoint/e5_retriever/2wikimultihopqa \
     --embedding_size 1024
 ```
+- `corpus`: specifies the name of the corpus.
 Note that you should update the value of `CORPUS_PATH` in `dataset/corpus.py` to specify the file path of each corpus.
+- `retriever_name`: specifies the retriever model.
+It can be set as `E5Retriever` or `BGERetriever`.

  The corpus index will be saved to `save_dir/name/index_folder` folder.

 ### 2. [Optional] Knowledge Triple Extraction
 Use the following command to extract knowledge triples for all the documents within a corpus: